ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 ## Step 2

 >In step 2, we build a framework for our game.
->This framework helps us keep the code organized.
+>This framework is like a map, that helps keep our journey organized.
->It also makes it easier to adjust and change the code as we need.
+>It tells us where we are, and makes it easier to change our path.
->It is like a map, the keeps us from getting lost, and lets us know where we are.
+>It keeps us from getting lost, and lets us know where we need to go next.

-First we will build the framework.
+* First we will build the framework.
+It won't have code from our Step 1.
-Then we will take different blocks in Step 1, and put them where they belong within the framework.
+* Then we will take the different blocks in Step 1, and put them where they belong within the framework.

-In the end, the project will run exactly the same way, but it will be wrapped in a nice package.
+* In the end, the project will run exactly the same way, but all the pieces will be where they belong in our map.
-Later, the package will be hold the rest of our project.
+* Later, the map will be able to take us to new places.

 The first thing, and this is a general rule, is that games work better with just one green flag.
 There is one Master Sprite that controls the others.
 In our game, the Player is the master sprite.
-Its one green flag talks to all the other sprites using broadcasts, like this:
+Its one green flag talks to all the other sprites using broadcasts  like this:
 ```ad-scratch
 ~~~
 when @greenFlag clicked